noqqe/serra/readme.md

 mvp

-* refactor storage to have a storage object.
 * single view for card, with history
 * docker with local mounted volume and git ignore
 * mongodb backup container